 - Visible healing takes place over a few days while deep healing may take several weeks.
 Allow for several months of healing prior to evaluating the final results of surgery.

-Most common side effects include temporary swelling, bruising, and discomfort of the ears.
-Risks of otoplasty surgery are rare, and include infection, hematoma (blood collection under the skin), and need for revision.
+Overall, the risks of otoplasty surgery are rate.
+The most common side effects of this treatment include temporary swelling, bruising, and discomfort of the ears.
+More rare risks of otoplasty include infection, hematoma (or a blood collection under the skin), and need for revision of surgery.

 Frequently Asked Questions